ElisR/SmoothLandscapesGWG/README.md

 > [!NOTE]
 >
 > Let's pause to highlight the different objectives of the original GWG sampler and this _Kirjner et al._ paper.
-> GWG aims to fairly sample from the distribution $p(x)$ as few costly function evaluations as possible.
+> GWG aims to fairly sample from the distribution $p(x)$ with as few costly function evaluations as possible.
 > On the other hand, this paper's "directed evolution" procedure of culling unfit sequences after every round targets only the fittest sequences.
-> Mathematically, _Kirjner et al._'s clustering heuristic is arbitrary and is there to maintain diversity in practice.
+> Mathematically, _Kirjner et al._'s clustering heuristic is arbitrary and is only there to maintain some diversity in practice.

 ### 🧠 Aside: Gibbs Sampling